BGG sequences with weak regularity and applications: Examples

 To pass to the BGG complex, we first move to $\tilde Z^{i,j}$ as discussed in Section \ref{sec:struct}.
 Then we just have to understand the complements to the image of each $S$ operators in the kernel of the next $S$ operators, and this just happens point-wise.
 From \eqref{conformal-hess-3rows} we can immediately read off that all operators $S^{i,1}$ are surjective and $S^{0,1}$ is bijective, while all $S^{i,2}$ are injective and $S^{2,2}$ is bijective.
-This immediately leads to the complex
+This {immediately provides the spaces in the resulting complex, while the operators can be derived from formula \eqref{D-matrix} in the appendix, and we get}

 which is known as the \textit{conformal Hessian complex}.